edeyneka/edeyneka.github.io/_posts/2022-04-01-tips_towards_an_offer.md

 # LinkedIn

 A LinkedIn page is equally important as a CV.
 Even if an employer gets your CV file via some other sources, they are likely to check your LinkedIn page anyway.
 Therefore, I strongly recommend making your page professional and attractive.
-Moreover, you might apply for some positions through LinkedIn itself, or you may write to potential employers or referees.
+Moreover, you might apply for some positions through LinkedIn itself, or you may write to potential employers or ask for a referral.

 1. Photo.
 Your photo should be professional and cropped to show your face clearly.
 If you have a profile photo, your page will immediately become more visible.
 2. Headline.
 Make it full of keywords and list them with “\|” sign.
 Here should be the most important information about you.